💃🏼 45% Off Heljan OO LNER Class o2 Tango Locomotives

 Heljan Tango

-They introduce a massive range of new options on these handsome heavy goods locomotives, featuring the attractive and much-requested Great Northern Railway cabs and tenders.
+Heljan's range includes new options on these handsome heavy goods locomotives, featuring the attractive and much-requested Great Northern Railway cabs and tenders.
 These superb models have been extensively upgraded from the previous production run, with improvements including a upgraded running gear, a factory-fitted speaker in the tender, turned metal handrail pillars, more robust valve gear/motion and stronger loco-tender coupling.
 Models also feature significantly improved decoration both externally and inside the cab.

 In Stock Now